seasidesparrow/acutter/{{cookiecutter.project_name}}/CONTRIBUTING.md

     ```shell
     $ flake8 {{ cookiecutter.package_name }} tests
     $ pytest
-    $ tox
     ```

-    To get flake8 and tox, pip install them into your virtualenv.
+    To get flake8 and pytest, `pip install .[dev]` them into your virtualenv.

 6. Commit your changes and push your branch to GitHub: